Dilip3936/AIMS_Helper/README.md

 * **Submits feedback with single click**: Submits feedback for all courses with a single click.
 * **Automatic CAPTCHA Solver**: Automatically fills in the CAPTCHA on the AIMS login page.
 * **Timetable Exporter**: Allows you to select your registered courses and download them as an `.ics` file, which can be imported into Google Calendar, Apple Calendar, and other calendar applications.
-* **GPA Viewer**: Clearly displays your SGPA and CGPA for each semester directly on your course history page.
+* **GPA Viewer**: Clearly displays your SGPA and CGPA (from database) for each semester directly on your course history page.

 ---